LogentriesCommunity/le_php/README.md

 Note
 ----

 Be sure to conform to Php rules when using the optional parameters.
-If you wish to set severity, you must also place true or false for `opt_tcp`
+If you wish to set `opt_severity`, you must also place true or false for `opt_tcp`